-Philippe Sands QC is Professor of Law at University College London and a practising barrister at Matrix Chambers.
-He appears before many international courts and tribunals, including the International Criminal Court and the International Court of Justice, and sits as an arbitrator at ICSID, the PCA and the Court of Arbitration for Sport.
+Philippe Sands KC is Professor of the Public Understanding of Law at University College London Faculty of Laws and Samuel and Judith Pisar Visiting Professor of Law at Harvard Law School.
+He is a practising barrister at 11 King’s Bench Walk (11KBW) and appears as counsel before the International Court of Justice and other international courts and tribunals.
+He sits as an arbitrator in international investment disputes and the Court of Arbitration for Sport.

-Philippe is the author of Lawless World (2005) and Torture Team (2008) and several academic books on international law, and has contributed to the New York Review of Books, Vanity Fair, the Financial Times and The Guardian.
+He is author of Lawless World (2005) and Torture Team (2008) and numerous academic books on international law, and has contributed to the New York Review of Books, Vanity Fair, the Financial Times, The Guardian and the New York Times.

-Philippe is President of English PEN, and a vice president of the Hay Literary Festival.Buy Tickets
+Philippe is President of English PEN and a member of the Board of the Hay Festival of Arts and Literature.